the-lay/ulauncher-spotify-api/README.md

 ![Demo gif](demo/demo.gif)

-*Note: some playback features are allowed only for Spotify Premium subscribers (see `Known issues` below).*
+*Note: some playback features are allowed only for Spotify Premium subscribers (see `Troubleshooting` below).*

 Available commands
 --------------------------